ammannbe/ShoppinglistApi/README.md

 ## Built With

-* [laravel/laravel](https://github.com/laravel/laravel) - A PHP framework for web artisans
+* [laravel/laravel](https://github.com/laravel/laravel) - A PHP framework for web artisans.
-* [Askedio/laravel-soft-cascade](https://github.com/Askedio/laravel-soft-cascade) - Cascade Delete & Restore when using Laravel SoftDeletes
+* [laravel/telescope](https://github.com/laravel/telescope) - Laravel Telescope is an elegant debug assistant for the Laravel framework.

 ## Authors